-The broad goals of the Stakeholder Engagement · Build adaptive capacity and coastal community Framework were to:
+The broad goals of the Stakeholder Engagement Framework were to:

-- Ensure engagement was linked to, and integrated with the project's overarching, participatory, decision-making process and Decision Support Framework - Ensure engagement was consistent with City of Surrey's guiding Consultation Principles. - Ensure that a broad range of stakeholders were meaningfully engaged, and able to participate at key decision points through the process. - Set out clear goals and objectives for project engagement and communications at each phase of work so that stakeholders and partners understood how they could participate and how their input was incorporated at key project decision points. - Educate stakeholders, partners and the public on coastal flood hazards, climate change and sea level rise, and adaptation pathways.
+- Ensure engagement was linked to, and integrated with the project's overarching, participatory, decision-making process and Decision Support Framework - Ensure engagement was consistent with City of Surrey's guiding Consultation Principles. - Ensure that a broad range of stakeholders were meaningfully engaged, and able to participate at key decision points throughout the process. - Set out clear goals and objectives for project engagement and communications at each phase of work so that stakeholders and partners understood how they could participate and how their input was incorporated at key project decision points. - · Educate stakeholders, partners and the public on coastal flood hazards, climate change and sea level rise, and adaptation pathways.